Nomuron/TAU/laboratorium7/README.md

 3000 requests in 15 seconds
 ![plot](./result_images/3000,15.png)
 <br>
-We can see one more time decrease of average latency.
+We can see one more time decrease of maximum latency.
 It's a sign that previous assumption about reaching the first limit was incorrect.